cpc1992/UnusualOptionFlow/README.md

 The front end is written in HTML/CSS with help from Bootstrap.
 The back end is handled by an ExpressJS server.
-The data is stored in a MongoDB data base.
+The data is stored in a MongoDB database.
 The Scraping is done using Cheerio and Pupeteer.

 ## Authors